WellthCare

 2. Design for the First Action

 Enrollment isn't done at submission.
 It's done at activation.
 The final step should be scheduling that first wellness visit or completing a health profile, with an instant reward confirmation.
-This bridges the activation gap immediately, turning a passive choice into a proactive, rewarded step.
+This closes the activation gap, turning a passive choice into a proactive, rewarded step.

 3. Seed the Future with Transparent Data